morethanmaps/morethanmaps.github.io/ba-workshop.md

 #### Feedback loops

-When links between variables form circles feedback loops form in the system depicted in the causal loop diagram.
+When links between variables form circles, feedback loops form in the system depicted in the causal loop diagram.
 There are two types of feedback loops:

 * **reinforcing loop:** this occurs when a change in a causal variable propagates through the system to reinforce the initial change in the cause.
-Reinforcing loops occur when two positive links or two negative links form a loop.
+For example, reinforcing loops occur when two positive links or two negative links form a loop.
 * **balancing loop:** this occurs when a change in a causal variable propagates through the system and causing an opposite change in the initial cause.
-Balancing loops occur when one negative and one positive links form a loop.
+For example, balancing loops occur when one negative and one positive links form a loop.

 There's one loop in our simple causal loop diagram describing the mud crab collection system.
 The loop is formed by the two negative links between collecting mud crabs and collecting mud crabs in new locations.
 An increase in mud crab collections causes a decrease in collecting mud crabs in new locations.
 This decrease in collecting mud crabs in new (sub-optimal) locations results in an increase in mud crab collections.
 This, in turn, means people don't need to collect mud crabs in a new location.
 And so on.
 This is a reinforcing feedback loop.
 However, we can see how a tropical cyclone can change the system dynamics and create reinforcing feedback loop of decreasing mud crab collections.
 A tropical cyclone reduces mud crab collections, which causes people to collect mud crabs in sub-optimal locations, which reduces mud crab collections, which causes people to continue collecting mud crabs in other sub-optimal locations, and so on.